 - The design and development of world’s first Linux-powered laptop orchestra, including custom hardware, supporting software, and optimization of the Linux platform.

 - A network of 20 on-campus multidisciplinary stakeholders.
 Raised $50,000 in startup funds from internal and external (MSI Computer, Renoise, Roland Corp., Sweetwater, Modern Device, System76, and most recently Infusion Systems) sources.

-- Development of the pd-l2ork (an independent fork of Pure-Data maintained as part of the L2Ork project) with over 1,000 patches and improvements.
+- Development of the pd-l2ork (an independent fork of Pure-Data maintained as part of the L2Ork project) with thousands of patches and improvements.

 - Initial summer research initiative sponsored 12 undergraduate researchers, 2009.